 Guided experience in administering and directing the music ministry in a local church; supervised by a qualified music director or pastor in a church.
-Both semesters, zero hours.
+Both semesters and summer, zero hours.
 Prerequisite: SM 501 and SM 502.
+Excludes: SM 393.

 SM 392-Church Music Internship.